About La Voz News

 Requests to remove content

 We student journalists strive daily to preserve the integrity of the published record, including publishing timely corrections or clarifications.
-We do this in the interest of the public’s right to know now—and in the future.
+We do this in the interest of the public’s right to know now — and in the future.

 In general, La Voz News is not obliged to take down material that was lawful at the time it was published.
-This includes content that not defamatory nor an invasion of the individual’s privacy.
+This includes content that is not defamatory nor an invasion of the individual’s privacy.
 The fact that someone finds it embarrassing or bothersome does not obligate La Voz News to remove it.

 Additionally, material that was lawful at the time of its original publication does not become improper with the passage of time.
 La Voz News cannot be held liable for its failure to update past news articles.

 To contact the editorial staff, email [email protected]

 Mailing address